googleforgames/open-match-docs/site/content/en/docs/Guides/evaluator.md

 linkTitle: "Evaluator and Synchronizer"
 weight: 4
 description: >
-  This guide covers how Open Match synchronizes proposals and how you can use default Evaluator or write your own.
+  Details of Open Match Synchronizer and Evaluator and how to configure them.
 ---

 ## Overlapping Match Profiles